synaptics-synap/doc/manual/02-model_compilation.md

 In some cases, it can be useful to execute different parts of a network on different hardware.
 For example, consider an object detection network where the initial part contains a bunch of convolutions and the final part some postprocessing layer such as `TFLite_Detection_PostProcess`.
 The NPU is heavily optimized for executing convolutions but doesn't support the postprocessing layer, so the best approach would be to execute the initial part of the network on the NPU and the postprocessing on the CPU.

-This can be achieved by specifying the delegate to be used on a per-layer basis, using the same syntax as for mixed quantization.
-For example, considering the model in the quantization sample, we can specify that all layers should be executed on the NPU, except `conv5` and the layers that follow it, which we want to execute on the GPU:
+This can be achieved by specifying the delegate to be used on a per-layer basis, using the same syntax as we’ve seen for mixed quantization in section [Mixed quantization](/docs/synap/model_quantization#mixed-quantization).
+For example, considering again the Model in [Figure 4](/docs/synap/model_quantization#mixed-quantization), we can specify that all layers should be executed on the NPU, except `conv5` and the layers that follows it which we want to execute on the GPU:

 ```yaml
 # Execute the entire model on the NPU, except conv5 and conv6